Print | Close

 II.
 To compare progression-free survival (PFS) between the study arms in this patient population.

 III.
-To evaluate MRD-negativity (<10*-6 by next-generation sequencing [NGS]) on the two treatment arms at randomization (Registration Step 2), and to compare MRD-negativity at 12, 24 (second randomization), 36, and 48 months after first randomization between lenalidomide and lenalidomide + daratumumab/rHuPH20 in this patient population.
+To evaluate MRD-negativity (<10*-6 by next-generation sequencing [NGS]) on the two treatment arms at randomization (Registration Step 2), and to compare MRD-negativity rate at 12, 24 (second randomization), 36, and 48 months after first randomization between lenalidomide and lenalidomide + daratumumab/rHuPH20 in this patient population.

 IV.
 To compare toxicities and tolerability of long term therapy between the study arms.